twitham1/kjv-bible-lyric-files/README.md

 * Proverbs 1-31 stay on Disc 20 but move to Track 61-91

 This way everything is in order and in 66 Discs matching 66 books, with the above exceptions in only 2 books.
-Disc 20 Psalms are 90 more than their track number while Proverbs are 60 less.
+Psalms chapters on Disc 20 are 90 more than their track number while Proverbs are 60 less.

+# HOW TO [RE]GENERATE .lrc files for .mp3 files

+These .lrc files were generated from the source AS/OF dates above.
+If the source audio changes, or to apply to different audio, the code can be re-run against new .mp3 content.
+This will require:

+* the SWORD project and its diatheke command
+* perl to run my code in bin/
+* exiftool to measure .mp3 audio length
+* make to fully automate the process from my Makefile

+See Makefile to see the details of how the files are generated:

+1. bin/kjv generates kjv.txt from https://crosswire.org/ 's SWORD
+project, converting to a 75 column UTF-8 text format that still includes [italics], paragraphs and "Words of Christ".

+2. bin/kjvmp3 -s is used to measure words and syllables of each line and chapter, see kjv-syb.txt

+3. bin/kjvmp3 -r is used to generate a 365 day reading schedule aiming for similar syllables per day while breaking only between chapters, see yearstat.txt.

+4. bin/kjvmp3 -a is used to annotate the reading schedule into the chapter headers, see kjv.txt

+5. bin/kjvmp3 -l is used to generate a .lrc file per .mp3, 1189 total

 # AUTHOR